WOWT: History

 When Meredith sold channel 6 to the San Francisco-based Chronicle Publishing Company in 1975, it changed its call letters to WOWT on July 9, due to Federal Communications Commission (FCC) restrictions regarding the usage of the same call letters by different owners at the time.
 Normally, channel 6 would have had to adopt a callsign starting with "K" when it changed its call letters, since the WOW call letters had been assigned before the current K/W dividing line was moved to the Mississippi River.
 However, Chronicle wanted to continue trading on the WOW calls, and got a waiver from the FCC to retain a "W" in its calls.
 To this day, WOWT is one of the westernmost stations with a callsign starting with "W".
 After negotiations with the network, Channel 6 reversed the 1956 swap and rejoined NBC on June 29, 1986.

 Not surprisingly, channel 6 owns a lot of firsts in the market.
-It was the first Omaha station to broadcast local programming in color, starting in the mid-1950s; it was the first station to provide live reports during its daily newscasts; it was the first of the three local stations to broadcasts three live daily newscasts, at 5, 6, and 10 p.m.; and in 1993, WOWT was the first local television station to offer a website.
+It was the first Omaha station to broadcast local programming in color, starting in the mid-1950s; it was the first station to provide live reports during its daily newscasts; it was the first of the three local stations to broadcast three live daily newscasts, at 5, 6, and 10 p.m.; and in 1993, WOWT was the first local television station to offer a website.
 During the analog era, WOWT-TV was relayed in Clarinda, Iowa, on a UHF repeater, K58AE, which has since been shut down and deleted from the FCC database.

 In 1999, Chronicle sold its media holdings (including its newspapers and four television stations) to separate buyers; WOWT was sold to Benedek Broadcasting via LIN TV Corporation in a three-way deal for WWLP in Springfield, Massachusetts.
 Three years later, Benedek Broadcasting was acquired by Gray Television.
 In 2021, WOWT reunited with some former sister stations after being separated for 46 years when Gray Television acquired Meredith.

 Until 2014, WOWT was considered the default NBC affiliate for Lincoln, the state capital, located 52 mi from Omaha.
 Despite Lincoln being in a different market, most Lincoln-area cable systems carried WOWT, and channel 6's analog signal decently covered Lincoln.
 It even went as far as including Lincoln in its legal IDs.
 When direct broadcast satellite gained more penetration KHAS-TV (now KNHL) in Hastings, which had long served as the NBC affiliate for the western half of the Lincoln market, was offered as the local NBC affiliate.
 However, most Lincoln cable systems opted to continue carrying WOWT.
 With the acquisition of KSNB-TV in Superior by Gray, that station took over the primary local NBC affiliation for Lincoln, replacing WOWT on the local Time Warner Cable (now Charter Spectrum) system.
 Until 2016, WOWT was carried in standard definition on digital channel 83 in Lincoln and surrounding Spectrum systems.
 However, it is no longer available in the Lincoln area.